Orbital sander? Rotary sander? Facts and figures!

 Similarities

-For most machines, the sanding speed, i. e. the speed of the flywheel, can be adjusted.
-This is an advantage, especially when working with different grain sizes.
+In most machines, the sanding speed, which is the speed of the eccentric disk, can be adjusted.
+This is particularly advantageous when working with different grits on various materials.
 The path of the sanding plates is also important.
-In the orbital sander, this path is referred to as a sanding stroke and in a rotary sander as an oscillating circuit.
-The smaller these two paths, the finer the sanding pattern becomes.
-In both devices, the sanding dust is extracted out through holes in the abrasive material and the sanding plate, as long as a vacuum cleaner is connected.
-This protects the abrasive material and also improves the sanding pattern.
+In sanders, this path is referred to as the orbit diameter.
+The smaller both of these paths are, the finer the sanding pattern will be.
+In both devices, sanding dust is extracted through holes in the abrasive and sanding pad, provided that a vacuum cleaner is connected or the integrated dust extraction system with a dust collection box ensures a clean workspace.
+This helps preserve the abrasive and improves the quality of the sanding pattern.

 What should I watch out for when working with ...